seankelliher/us-senate-directory/README.md

 ## Project Status

-TESTING: Testing for accessibility (WACG) and cross-browser requirements after making some design changes.
+Project meets general accessibility (WACG) and cross-browser requirements.
+More testing with a dedicated services (e.g., Sauce Labs) would be helpful if deploying to production.

 ## Project Screen Shots